-Top 5 Restaurants in Vallejo, CA
+- Must-Try Restaurants in Oceanside, CA

 630 Tennessee Street // +1-707-553-9786

-Vallejo Great Donuts and Café make their pastries fresh on-site every morning.
-This unassuming spot, favored by locals, serves up light, fluffy donuts (a sure sign of careful cooking with the oil changed regularly) that will make you want to buy a dozen on your way out.
+If you are in the mood for some good, unapologetic American breakfast food for a great price, don’t miss Vallejo Great Donuts and Cafe.
+Making their pastries fresh on-site every morning, this unassuming spot, favored by locals, serves up light, fluffy donuts (a sure sign of cooking with the oil changed regularly) that makes you want to buy a dozen or so on your way out.

 You can see the freshness of the berries in their Danishes, and the apple turnover is temptingly plump.